Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Appendix

-\begin{IEEEbiography}[{ }]{Gangshan Jing} received the Ph.D. degree in Control Theory and Control Engineering from Xidian University, Xi'an, China, in 2018.
-He was a research assistant and a postdoctoral researcher at Hong Kong Polytechnic University, Hong Kong and Ohio State University, USA in 2016-2017 and 2018-2019, respectively.
-He was a postdoctoral researcher at North Carolina State University, USA, during 2019-2021.
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Gangshan Jing} received the Ph.D. degree in Control Theory and Control Engineering from Xidian University, Xi'an, China, in 2018.
+From 2016 to 2017, he was a research assistant at Hong Kong Polytechnic University, Hong Kong.
+From 2018-2021, he was a postdoctoral researcher at Ohio State University, USA and North Carolina State University, USA, respectively.
 Since Dec.
-2021, he has been a faculty member in School of Automation, Chongqing University.
-His research interests include control, optimization, and machine learning for network systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{He Bai} received his Ph.D. degree in Electrical Engineering from Rensselaer Polytechnic Institute, Troy, NY, in 2009.
+2021, he has been a faculty member at Chongqing University, China.
+His research interests include control, optimization, and machine learning for network systems. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }] {He Bai} received his Ph.D. degree in Electrical Engineering from Rensselaer Polytechnic Institute, Troy, NY, in 2009.
 From 2009 to 2010, he was a postdoctoral researcher at Northwestern University, Evanston, IL.
 From 2010 to 2015, he was a Senior Research and Development Scientist at UtopiaCompression Corporation, Los Angeles, CA. In 2015, he joined the School of Mechanical and Aerospace Engineering at Oklahoma State University, Stillwater, OK, where he is currently an associate professor.
-His research interests include distributed estimation, control and learning, reinforcement learning, nonlinear control, and robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jemin George} received his M.S. (’07), and Ph.D. (’10) in Aerospace Engineering from the State University of New York at Buffalo.
+His research interests include distributed estimation, control and learning, reinforcement learning, nonlinear control, and robotics. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }] {Jemin George} received his M.S. (’07), and Ph.D. (’10) in Aerospace Engineering from the State University of New York at Buffalo.
 Prior to joining ARL in 2010, he worked at the U.S. Air Force Research Laboratory’s Space Vehicles Directorate and the National Aeronautics, and Space Administration's Langley Aerospace Research Center.
 From 2014-2017, he was a Visiting Scholar at the Northwestern University, Evanston, IL.
-His principal research interests include decentralized/distributed learning, stochastic systems, control theory, nonlinear estimation/filtering, networked sensing and information fusion. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aranya Chakrabortty} received the Ph.D. degree in Electrical Engineering from Rensselaer Polytechnic Institute, NY in 2008.
+His principal research interests include distributed learning, stochastic systems, control theory, nonlinear estimation/filtering, networked sensing and information fusion. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }] {Aranya Chakrabortty} received the Ph.D. degree in Electrical Engineering from Rensselaer Polytechnic Institute, NY in 2008.
 From 2008 to 2009 he was a postdoctoral research associate at University of Washington, Seattle, WA.
 From 2009 to 2010 he was an assistant professor at Texas Tech University, Lubbock, TX.
 Since 2010 he has joined the Electrical and Computer Engineering department at North Carolina State University, Raleigh, NC, where he is currently a Professor.
 His research interests are in all branches of control theory with applications to electric power systems.
-He received the NSF CAREER award in 2011. \end{IEEEbiography}
+He received the NSF CAREER award in 2011. \end{IEEEbiography} -2\baselineskip plus -1fil \begin{IEEEbiography} [{ }] {Piyush Sharma} received his M.S. and Ph.D. degrees in Applied Mathematics from the University of Puerto Rico in 2011 and Delaware State University in 2016, respectively.
+He has government and industry work experiences.
+Currently, he is with the U.S. Army as an AI Coordinator at ATEC, earlier a Computer Scientist at DEVCOM ARL.
+Prior to joining ARL, he worked for Infosys’ Data Analytics Unit (DNA), where his role was a Senior Associate Data Scientist.
+He has a core data science experience and has been responsible for Thought Leadership and solving stakeholders’ problems, communicating results, and methodologies with clients.
+His principal research includes multiagent reinforcement learning, multimodality learning in multiagent systems, decision-making, and Internet of Battlefield Things. \end{IEEEbiography}